weweb-assets/ww-chat/AI.md

 -   `messagesAreaBgColor`: `string` - Background color of the messages area.
 Default: `#ffffff`
 -   `messagesAreaPadding`: `string` - Padding inside the messages area using Spacing type.
 Default: `16px`
--   `messagesAreaHeight`: `string` - Height of the messages area.
-Use 'auto' to fill available space.
-Default: `auto`
--   `messagesAreaMinHeight`: `string` - Minimum height of the messages area.
-Default: `auto`
 -   `emptyMessageText`: `string` - Text to display when there are no messages.
 Default: `No messages yet`
 -   `emptyMessageColor`: `string` - Color of the empty message text.
 Default: `#64748b`